saltstack/salt/doc/index.rst

 systems can be quickly and easily modeled and provisioned.

 Salt cloud allows for cloud based minions to be managed via virtual machine maps and profiles.
-This means that individual cloud vms can be created, or large groups of cloud vms can be created at once or managed.
+This means that individual cloud VMs can be created, or large groups of cloud VMs can be created at once or managed.

 Virtual machines created with Salt cloud install salt on the target virtual machine and assign it to the specified master.
 This means that virtual